 Ideally, your ingredients list will sit just under the nutritional panel for continuity and ease of access.
 You can also choose to place it on the right of the box if there is not space to keep it in its primary position.
 Clearly mark the ingredient list and list any sub-ingredients in parentheses to properly organize the information.

 Name and location of the manufacturer must be located in the PDP or information panel, respectively.
 You should list the name of the business rather than the name of any individual.

 Nutritional information is required to be clearly labeled on all food and beverages available for commercial consumption.
 This tool is used to inform consumers about the nutritional content that they are consuming when they choose to indulge in your product.
 It's also a valuable tool for those living with medical illnesses that require them to keep careful watch on their intake — such as diabetes or obesity.

 Depending on the packaging, this won’t be on the front area of your PDP, and may be housed on the back panel.
 Key information such as the presence of added sweeteners, the name of the food, recommended limits and the serving sizes will be located in this single convenient area, as well as any other relevant information about other ingredients and total sugars.

-We do want to note that nutrition information is calculated by single serving increments, calculating based off of the serving size and daily values.
+We do want to note that nutrition facts labels information is calculated by single serving increments, calculating based off of the serving size and daily values.
 Daily values, otherwise known as DV, are set forth by the FDA across all food products — tracking important nutrients.

 They are used to encourage people to choose foods that have nutrients that go toward their percent daily value of certain key intake elements, such as total carbohydrate counts, trans fat, added sugars and protein.
 DVs can help consumers understand proper serving size and nutrition information, promoting a higher quality of life.